bnlhv/NetworkMonitor/README.md

     f. `python client/main.py change_max_ul_threshold {NEW_THRESHOLD}`: Update the max upload threshold value in server.
     g. `python client/main.py get_snapshot`: Get pic of line plot of upload and download rates in the last minute, the file would save in plot dorectory.
 7. Integrate with the server via api calls through `http://localhost:8000/...` (recommended to use fastapi openapi & swagger integration in  `http://localhost:8000/docs/`)
+8. To make this program run on boot, follow these steps:
+    a. `Unix` - enter this command to crontab file `@reboot ./path/to/script/unix-script.sh`
+    b. `Windows` - Go to Run window (Winkey+R) and run `shell:startup` and a file explorer in the right place would open.
+Paste the `win-script.bat` file in that directory (don't forget to update file paths inside the .bat file)

 ## Features
 - Get online network interfaces